 The Company is listed as a Tier 2 mining exploration issuer.
 The Financial Statements present the consolidated operations of the Company and its subsidiary.
 The Company is primarily engaged in the acquisition, exploration and development of mineral properties in the state of Oaxaca, Mexico (via its subsidiary) and Quebec, Canada.
-At November 30, 2020, the Company had no revenue producing operations and has an accumulated deficit of \$5,594,214 (February 29, 2020 - \$5,363,522) since its inception.
-The Company has working capital of \$719,305.
-During the nine months ended November 30, 2020, the Company closed a non-brokered private placement financing in the net amount of \$921,219 (see also "Liquidity and Capital Resources").
+At February 28, 2021, the Company had no revenue producing operations and has an accumulated deficit of \$5,606,366 (February 29, 2020 - \$5,363,522) since its inception.
+The Company has working capital of \$667,179 (February 28, 2020 - \$239).
+During the year ended February 28, 2021, the Company closed a non-brokered private placement financing in the gross amount of \$926,800 (see also "Liquidity and Capital Resources").
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.

-During and after the nine months ended November 30, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
+During and after the year ended February 28, 2021, the COVID-19 pandemic has caused significant and negative impact to the economy.
 The Company continues to monitor and assess the impact on its business activities.
-During this quarter, the Company was impacted by having to temporarily suspend exploration activities on its properties in Mexico but is currently re-engaging with local communities in order to fully resume exploration activities.
+During the operating year, the Company was impacted by having to temporarily suspend exploration activities on its properties in Mexico but is currently re-engaging with local communities in order to fully resume exploration activities.
 The full impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.